openzfs/openzfs-docs/docs/Getting Started/Fedora/index.rst

-If the Fedora provided *zfs-fuse* package is already installed on the system, you must use the ``dnf swap`` command to replace the existing fuse packages with the ZFS on Linux packages.
+If the Fedora provided *zfs-fuse* package is already installed on the system, you must use the ``dnf swap`` command to replace the existing FUSE packages with the ZFS on Linux packages.

 Root on ZFS
 -----------